ryanyinlee/reading-notes/reading03.md

 It will also give the coder access to a reference to the snapshot.

-**Local Operations**

-Git uses local operations on the coder's hard disk as this allows work to be done offline.

-**Tracking Changes**
+**Local Operations, Tracking Changes, Loss of Data**

-Git tracks every change to a file or directory, as well as loss of data or corruption.
+Git uses local operations on the coder's hard disk as this allows work to be done offline, but also tracks every change to a file or directory, as well as loss of data or corruption.
+Snapshots are supposed to be very difficult to lose.

-**Loss of Data**

-Snapshots
+**States**

+Git files are primarly in 3 main states.

+1) Committed: Data is stored securely.
+2) Modified: Data has been modified, but not stored.
+3) Staged: The changed data has been marked to be stored.